Unified Framework for Pre-trained Neural Network Compression via Decomposition and Optimized Rank Selection: Introduction

-\item The proposed search method involves an automatic rank search in a continuous space, which efficiently identifies the optimal rank configurations for layer decomposition without requiring data, making it computationally efficient.
+\item The proposed search method involves an automatic rank search in a continuous space, which efficiently identifies the optimal rank configurations for layer decomposition without requiring training data.

-\item We perform a comprehensive analysis of the various components of our approach, highlighting its efficacy across various benchmark datasets. we achieved improvement in some experiments specifically improvement in all metrics in the case of ResNet-18, while in another experiment we had competitive results.
-Moreover, our method speeds up the search phase compared to other related work.
+\item We perform a comprehensive analysis of the various components of our approach, highlighting its efficacy across various benchmark datasets and models such as convolution and transformer-based models. we achieved improvement in some experiments specifically improvement in all metrics in the case of ResNet-18, while in another experiment we had competitive results.
+Moreover, our method speeds up the search phase compared to other related work. \end{itemize}

-\end{itemize} To our knowledge, this is the first effort to use bilevel optimization to find the optimal ranks of a pre-trained model.